trombik/3d-two-mini-breadboards/README.md

 Infill 20%.
 It rarely matters.

-0.2 mm layer hight is recommended.
+0.2 mm layer height is recommended.

 ## Authors